windoze/esparrier/README.md

 ## Update Configurations

 First, you need to install `esptool.py`, which can be installed with `pip install esptool`.
+Refer to the [official documentation](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html) for more information.

 ### Prepare and Update Configurations